GODFREY OSWALD, BSc, MSc

 my long time desire for compiling of facts as a hobby from my teens.

 Production of the 3rd edition of Library World Records is in the final stages.
-The new edition will be published on August 2017.
+The new edition will be published on middle September 2017.

 Library World Records 3rd edition: ISBN (13 numbers): 978-1-4766-6777-5.
 Over 470 pages, 156 new photographs.
 Includes a detailed bibliography and a 48-page comprehensive index.
 Paperback (alkaline) edition, 7 x 10 inches.
 Library of Congress number (tbc).